PERSONAL PROJECT | 8 weeks

 The animation was my focus in this exercise, so I sketched just enough to determine just what infrastructure needed to be built.
 Then, I’d have room to play and not feel as though I was missing a critical piece of functionality.

 I was inspired by audio equipment of the latter 20th century.
-Their switches and dials have lots of controls that are often close together, but bold labeling and large, easily identifiable controls mean they never feel claustrophobic.
+Their switches and dials are often close together, but bold labeling and large, easily identifiable controls mean they never feel claustrophobic.

 I wanted to bring out similar feelings of intent in the Levitus.
 UI.
 Controls are large and affordances are clear.
 The color palette is subtle, only drawing attention when needed.